 A State of the Art Outpatient Radiology Center, Affinity Radiology uses modern diagnostic imaging technology to provide high-quality MRI services, delivered with comprehensive reports in rapid turnaround time.
-We offer both Advanced Closed 3T MRI and Modern Technology OPEN MRI.
+We offer both Advanced Closed 3T MRI and Oasis High Field 1.2T OPEN MRI.
 Conveniently located and professionally staffed, Affinity Radiology strives to deliver exceptional care and service to all patients.

 Click here to request an appointment or read more to learn more about the benefits of each MRI Scan option:

 Oasis High Field 1.2T Open MRI Benefits:

 - Can handle patients up to 660 LBS